boghop/Wren-Boghop/README.md

 # Wren-Boghop

+### September 2017 update

+In August 2017, I moved the content from boghop.com to yet another new and hopefully final home for all of my content, which is sawv.org.
+I'm not using this repo to host the Wren code that manages sawv.org.
+That code exists in a repo at my main GitHub account.
+I'll probably use this GitHub account only for IndieAuth logins.

+### Previous readme

 In the spring of 2016, I created a web-based, static site generator app that I call Wren.

 The Wren test site is located at <http://wren.soupmode.com>.